top of page

 Assessment of Records

-For the most recent decisons of EBRC, please scroll down, or click here.
+For the most recent decisons of EBRC, please click here.

 Records are judged on their separate merit.
 Decisions are a considered opinion as to whether a particular record carries enough evidence to reliably support the identification and do not represent an assessment of the observer.
 Non-acceptance does not usually mean that the Committee believes the observer was mistaken; rather that Committee considers that the evidence presented is insufficient to establish the identification beyond reasonable doubt.
 However, in addition to the evidence submitted, observer experience of the species, or potential confusion species, sometimes informs a decision.